November 13, 2023. ISOC on-line

 October 13, Yerevan, Armenia

-ISOC Armenia Chapter, in collaboration with UNICEF, successfully conducted a seminar marking the culmination of the Chapter-UNICEF project on IoT.
 The event was attended by representatives from the Ministry of Education and a prominent NGO supporting children with disabilities.
 The organizers presented insightful reports on the project's achievements.
 Moreover, an engaging hackathon focused on IoT, specifically tailored for teenagers who had completed IoT courses, was organized.
 The participants showcased their impressive task results created using the Thinkercad emulator via Zoom.
 Additionally, the seminarfeatured a demonstration of the Armenian voice assistant, Anahit.

 Ocober 6, 2023.ChaC Steering Committee nomination